MacOS: macOS

 In 2016, with the release of macOS Sierra (10.12), the name was changed from OS X to macOS with the purpose of aligning it with the branding of Apple's other primary operating systems: iOS, watchOS, and tvOS. macOS Sierra added Siri, iCloud Drive, picture-in-picture support, a Night Shift mode that switches the display to warmer colors at night, and two Continuity features: Universal Clipboard, which syncs a user's clipboard across their Apple devices, and Auto Unlock, which can unlock a user's Mac with their Apple Watch. macOS Sierra also adds support for the Apple File System (APFS), Apple's successor to the dated HFS+ file system. macOS High Sierra (10.13), released in 2017, included performance improvements, Metal 2 and HEVC support, and made APFS the default file system for SSD boot drives.

 Its successor, macOS Mojave (10.14), was released in 2018, adding a dark mode option and a dynamic wallpaper setting.
 It was succeeded by macOS Catalina (10.15) in 2019, which replaces iTunes with separate apps for different types of media, and introduces the Catalyst system for porting iOS apps.

 In 2020, Apple announced macOS Big Sur (version 11) at that year's WWDC.
 This was the first increment in the primary version number of macOS since the release of Mac OS X Public Beta in 2000; updates to macOS Big Sur were given 11.x numbers, matching the version numbering scheme used by Apple's other operating systems.
 Big Sur brought major changes to the user interface and was the first version to run on Apple Silicon, based on the ARM architecture.
 The numbering system started with Big Sur continued in 2021 with macOS Monterey (12), 2022 with macOS Ventura (13), 2023 with macOS Sonoma (14), and 2024 with macOS Sequoia (15).

-In 2025, starting with macOS Tahoe (version 26), macOS's version number will be based on the year following its release, as will the version numbers of iOS, iPadOS, watchOS, tvOS, and visionOS, so that the version numbers are the same for all Apple OSes. macOS Tahoe also brings with it a new user interface design, called Liquid Glass, which will also be used on Apple's other platforms, unifying their design language.
-Tahoe will be the final release of macOS to run on Intel-based Macs.
+In 2025, starting with macOS Tahoe (version 26), macOS's version number will be based on the year following its release, as will the version numbers of iOS, iPadOS, watchOS, tvOS, and visionOS, making the version numbers the same for all of the Apple operating systems. macOS Tahoe also introduced a new user interface design, called Liquid Glass, which was also used on all of Apple's other platforms, unifying their design language.
+During its Platforms State of the Union event on June 9, 2025, Apple announced that Tahoe would be the final version of macOS to operate on Intel-based Macs.

+In 2026, Apple announced macOS Golden Gate (version 27) at WWDC 2026.
+It is the first version of macOS to run exclusively on Macs with Apple silicon and the last version with full Rosetta 2 functionality.